-The project construction proposal is specified as limited to the non-winter season.
+Based on recommendations relating to wintering waterbirds, the project construction proposal is specified as limited to the non-winter season in areas where disturbance of wintering waterbirds is an issue.
 Therefore, the main effects likely to arise will be from disturbance along the proposed route due to construction machinery and equipment during installation.
-There is the potential for disturbance and displacement of breeding birds utilising the suburban and estuarine habitats crossed by the route.
+There is the potential for disturbance and displacement of breeding birds utilising the suburban and estuarine habitats crossed by the route, including (in the absence of mitigation) the potential for destruction of active bird nests.